dvdmtw98/blog/blog-vault/articles/2024-01-04-building-home-lab-part-3.md

 > [!IMPORTANT] Changelog
 > - **Nov.
 10, 2024**
 > 	- Added note about settings that could fix the “black screen on boot” problem that occurs on certain machines.
+> 	- Updated Kali Linux VM setup steps to include configuration that is recommended by Offensive Security.

 In this module, we are going to install Kali Linux.
 We will use this VM in the next module also to complete the pfSense setup.